mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 **Note: The `| less` option was added to most commands so you can scroll through the terminal.
 Exit that view mode by pressing `q`.**

-We can search for the available versions by running:
+Inside that repo (which we named `jenkins`), we will search for the `jenkins` chart (hence `jenkins/jenkins` - `repo/chart`).
+We can search for the available chart versions by running:

 `helm search repo jenkins/jenkins --versions | less`{{execute}}

-`jenkins/jenkins` is the name of the repo and the name of the jenkins chart.
+Again, `jenkins/jenkins` is the name of the repo and the name of the chart.

 `--version` will provide us all the available versions.

-Notice there are two versions in each line, one is the Helm chart (i.e `3.3.21`) version and the other one is the application version itself (i.e `2.277.4`).
+Notice there are two versions in each line, one is the Helm chart version (i.e `3.3.21`) and the other one is the application version itself (i.e `2.277.4`).
 In this case, we are going to install the chart version `3.3.21`.

 Before we run any other command, let's create a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces) in Kubernetes to deploy Jenkins: